Certified Patient Care Technician Job Market

 Start a career caring for people in need.

 When patients are struggling due to illness, age, or injury, you’ll be there to provide basic care and help boost their quality of life.
 Patient care technician duties include the following responsibilities:

 - Bathing and feeding

 - Performing EKG and phlebotomy procedures

 As an increasingly large percentage of the population ages, patient care technician jobs are multiplying.
-Job openings have been projected to increase 28% between 2016 and 2026*, so with quality training, you’re practically guaranteed to get hired quickly.
+Job openings have been projected to increase 29% between 2016 and 2026, so with quality training, the chances of finding a job in your area will also increase.*